 High school basketball players, especially seniors, are approaching the most important times of their seasons.
 They may not know it yet but the memories they are about to make will be with them forever.
 This is one of the things that makes high school sports so special.

-46 years ago this month, in 1970, was my senior year at Lawrence County High School and my last month playing high school basketball.
-Our team was pretty good and favored to win the region after Lincoln County was upset by Manchester (not Coffee County High in those days, I don't think.
+49 years ago this month, in 1970, was my senior year at Lawrence County High School and my last month playing high school basketball.
+Our team was pretty good and favored to win the region after Fayetteville (not yet called Lincoln County) was upset by Manchester (not Coffee County High in those days, I don't think.
 We called it Manchester.)

 The region tournament was in Shelbyville and, superstitions in sports being what they were, we followed the same routine each night.
 I rode in the car with Coach Ralph Benson (who is pretty much a legend in this part of Tennessee, at Lawrence County High and even more so at Summertown High.
 The huge mural which graces the north wall of the gym at LCHS is Coach Benson.) and every night I sat in the same seat, in the back.
 Ralph would always play the radio and I, being very competitive and emotionally high-strung before games, used the music as a way to stay calm.